 Connect fuel feed and return hose.
-It is mandatory that the fuel outlet/return comes from the fuel pressure regulator and the fuel inlet must go to the inlet fitting on the BBD Sniper EFI.
-The inlet and outlet are indicated in Fuel Fitting Overview below.
+It is mandatory that the fuel outlet/return comes from the fuel pressure regulator and the fuel inlet must go to one of the three options for the inlet fitting on the 4150 Sniper EFI.
+The inlets and outlet are indicated in Fuel Fitting Overview below.
 The Sniper EFI System comes with a built in fuel pressure regulator, factory set at 58.5psi.
 We recommend at least a 3/8" feed line and 3/8" return line.

-NOTE: Fuel pressure should be checked on the inlet fuel line before initial start up during the fuel pump prime.
-We recommend Earl's Part Number 100187ERL (0-100 psi Liquid filled gauge) & AT100199ERL (-6AN Gauge Adapter) to check fuel pressure.
+Note: Fuel pressure should be checked on the inlet fuel line before initial start up during the fuel pump prime.
+We recommend Earl's Part number 100187ERL (0-100 psi Liquid filled gauge) & AT100199ERL (-6AN Gauge Adapter) to check fuel pressure.